-5. CONCLUSION
+6. CONCLUSION

-The analysis of social reasoning is at the core of understanding how to manage social networks.
-The research is based on the analysis of the related works required for the understanding of the approaches that contributed expressly or by implication to the modeling of the mechanisms of social reasoning.
+The analysis of social systems is based on the interdisciplinary approach.
+It includes not only the social analysis of interpersonal relations, but also graph theoretic methods and concepts.
 The basic idea of the research was to combine structural and social properties of agents in a single parameter (i.e., social power).
-It was approached by the unification of trust as the basic measure of interpersonal exchange and three basic structural measures of social networks:
+It was approached by the unification of trust as the basic measure of interpersonal exchange and three basic structural measures of social networks, such as degree-based measure, betweenness measure, and closeness-based measure.

-- Betweenness measure;

-- Closeness-based measure;

-- Eigenvector centrality.

-The proposed formalization of the social power is a multifactor model that is based on the combination of the social network characteristics that have a different nature.
+The proposed formalization of the social power is a multifactor model that is based on the combination of the social network characteristics that have the different natures.
 The given multidisciplinary approach is an attempt to formalize a social power as a numerical measure that can be used in the analysis of social networks in terms of mathematical and graph theoretical apparatuses.
+Furthermore, we developed the software application for the numerical visualization of our approach applied in social networks.

 The future work is related to the improvement of the equation of social power.
-Since social power is a multifactor model of an agent's capabilities within a network, its current components can be modified and new components can be added.
+Since social power is a multi-factor model of an agent's capabilities within a network, its current components can be modified and new components can be added.
 Specifically, we considered trust as a basic social factor of interpersonal relations.
-However, the other factors can be added to the model if they can be measured.
+However, the other factors can be added to the model if they are measured.